mesnardo/snake/README.md

 * [IBAMR]()
 * [OpenFOAM]()

+Some of the Python scripts calls the environment variable `$SCRIPTS`.
+The variable can set by adding the following line to your `.bashrc` or `.bash_profile` file:

+	> export SCRIPTS="/path/to/the/git/repository"

 In addition, this repository contains some `resources` such as geometries used for the simulations or literature results for comparison.